 Unfortunately, this doesn’t end by extinguishing the cigarette.
 Instead, smokers are left with third-hand smoke, which is just as harmful as second-hand smoke.

 Third-hand smoke increases oxidative stress, as well as inflammatory biomarkers.
 It’s also a common cause of psoriasis, contact dermatitis, and flare-ups of other skin problems.
-Accordingly, it’s safe to assume that marijuana causes acne.
+For these reasons, cannabis smoke, whether first-hand, second-hand, or third-hand, may aggravate existing acne or trigger breakouts in those already susceptible.

 4. Behavioral Changes